 Children growing up with domestic violence are impacted both immediately and long term by abuse.
 Despite parents' best efforts to protect them, nearly 100 percent of children living in homes with domestic violence are aware of the abuse.
 They sense the tension, hear the escalated voices, threats and screams, and witness the physical assaults.
 It is important to note that 85 percent of domestic violence is perpetrated by men toward their female partners, and statistics show that 50-70 percent of men who abuse female partners also abuse children in the home.

 Children cannot comprehend the complex nature of the power dynamic that exists in all abusive relationships.
 This leaves them confused, unable to understand why the very person who is supposed to love them is hurting their mother and why their mothers can't protect them.
-Under these circumstances, it is difficult for children to establish a nurturing bond with either parent.
-So at a young age they learn they cannot trust adults.
-With no one to turn to, most children suffer in silence; they have learned to keep the family secret.

 When abuse happens in the home it elicits different responses in children.
 Some try to intervene to protect their mothers and are inadvertently or intentionally injured by the batterer.
 Others run and hide, and wait helplessly for the abuse to end.
 Many children who see and hear abuse are affected in the same manner as if they themselves had been physically abused.
 Without knowing why or when the abuse will occur again, children in violent homes live in a state of constant fear.
 This takes a tremendous toll emotionally, socially and behaviorally.